naheeda78/NETFLIX-Exploratory-Data-Analysis/README.md

 4️⃣ Rajiv Chilaka, Alastair Fothergill, and Raul Campos are among the most featured directors.

 5️⃣ TV-MA has the highest content Rating.

+# Conclusion:
+This project highlights how data-driven analysis can provide deep insights into content strategies.
+The interactive dashboard empowers stakeholders to make informed decisions, optimize content offerings, and enhance viewer engagement on a global scale.